Spring-Silicon/RoboLab/deploy/cloud/README.md

 # model: regular or optimized
 ```

-The runner switches policies, records video, restores the regular policy, and logs commands under `logs/`.
-Run `ip -4 route get 1.1.1.1` on Seattle and open `http://<src-IP>:8080` from the same LAN.

 ## Other providers

-Any SSH-reachable x86_64 Ubuntu 22.04 host works if it has an NVIDIA GPU with RT cores, driver 570/580, Docker access, 32 GB RAM, 500 GB disk, outbound internet, and a normal sudo-enabled user.
-Run the same bootstrap command, then pass its address and SSH user to `run-episode.sh`.
+Any SSHable x86_64 Ubuntu 22.04 host will also work if it has an NVIDIA GPU with RT cores, driver 570/580, Docker access, 32 GB RAM, 500 GB disk, outbound internet, and a sudo-enabled user.
+Run the same bootstrap command and then pass its address and SSH user to `run-episode.sh`.